Last Updated: 1/18/2021 (included FAQ regarding the vaccine)

 If you have a fever, a persistent cough or are experiencing shortness of breath, PLEASE DO NOT ENTER our premises.
 Do not go to the reception area, even if it is just to reschedule the appointment.
 Many of our patients are on immunosuppressive medications and exposing them to COVID-19 must be avoided.
 We are checking patient temperatures at the front door.
 Everyone must wear a mask.
 Except for a translator, do not bring anyone else with you to your appointment.

 We are closely monitoring the public health recommendations and announcements from the Centers for Disease Control and Prevention regarding the COVID-19 (coronavirus) pandemic.
 Among other things, the CDC suggests washing your hands frequently and practicing social distancing.
-Some appointments may be done through phone or video conference.
+Some follow-up appointments may be done through phone or video conference (Telehealth), but we will let you know beforehand if that’s the case for your appointment.
 If you use immunosuppressive drugs, and have no symptoms of infection, you should continue your usual treatment.

 The safety of our patients and staff is paramount, so we’ve added extra precautions: Those who have traveled internationally, come in contact with COVID-19, or experienced flu-like symptoms such as a fever, persistent cough, or shortness of breath in the past two weeks must reschedule their appointments, free of charge.
 We have increased our frequency of disinfecting high-touch areas and usage of gloves and masks.
 We also perform a complete deep cleaning every night.